-Join Mark Struthers for an in-depth discussion in this video Next steps, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Next steps, part of Learning Cubase Pro 8.

 - I hope you've enjoyed this Up and Running Cubase 8 course.…I really do appreciate you…taking the time to watch it through.…So, now that you've got a great grounding in the program…can I suggest you start experimenting…with your own projects?…And as is always the case with…richly complex programs like Cubase,…start experimenting and exploring other ways of achieving…the same things that I've shown you throughout the course.…What I mean by this is, develop techniques introduced here,…such as using group channels,…so that you can control your mixing environment in new ways.…

 I mentioned at the beginning of the course that there are a…number of other fantastic lynda.com courses available to you…to cover the essentials of EQ, reverb, and compressors,…to name but a few.…To access them quickly, if you do a search…on the lynda.com site, you'll find them with ease.…Okay.
 I'm going to sign off now.…I've loved talking to you over the last few hours,…and I hope you've learnt more than enough now…to get you up and running with Cubase 8.…

 - Integrating virtual instruments

 Audio Foundations: Compression and Dynamic Processingwith Brian Lee White2h 25m Appropriate for all